 $ chmod +x rename-movies-by-date.sh

-Now you can run your script!
+Now you settle run your script!

 $ ./rename-movies-by-date.sh MOV '/home/yourname/Videos'